 “It didn’t even have a grade on it,” said Norton.
-“It was just labeled as authentic; looked like it had been run through the wringer, it was beaten up.
+“It was labeled as authentic; it looked like it had been run through the wringer and beaten up.
 It had the scotch tape, scratched, and creased; it was disgusting and sold for almost $11,000.
 Some cards defy the logic (of condition factoring into pricing), but there are not many, and 52 Mantle is one of them.

-A PSA one version of this card can be had for about $55,000.
-A VG/PSA 3 typically costs around $90,000, and a mint edition will cost you well into six figures.
+A PSA version of this card can be had for about $55,000.
+A VG/PSA 3 typically costs around $90,000; a mint edition will cost you well into six figures.
 A significant reason why this card is so special is its scarcity.
 Even if it was manufactured scarcity, and how that happened is a great story all within itself.